 Meet our Board of Trustees

-Journalist, author, columnist and broadcaster, Simon Jenkins, became Chairman of the National Trust on 1 November 2008.
+Tim Parker became Chairman of the National Trust on 8 November 2014.

 Caroline Goodall has over 30 years corporate finance experience.
 She was a partner at Herbert Smith for 23 years specialising in corporate finance and corporate governance.
 Caroline was Head of Herbert Smith's Global Corporate Division and served on the Firm's Management Committee responsible for the executive day to day management of the Firm.
 Caroline retired as a partner in Herbert Smith in September 2009 but she retains an advisory role with the Firm as a consultant.

 Caroline has been Associate Fellow of Newnham College Cambridge where she was a non-executive member of the College's Governing Body from 2005 to 2008.
 She has advised the College on its Development Campaign.